swsnu/swppfall2019/hw1/README.md

 **Due: 9/15 (Sun) 18:00 (This is a hard deadline)**

 This assignment is for you to become familiar with Python and JavaScript.
-You will be using Python to build a backend system, and JavaScript to build a (separated) frontend system, using the React framework.
+You will be using Python to build a backend system, and JavaScript to build a (separated) frontend system, using the React framework in hw2 and hw3.
 This is an **individual** assignment.

 From the beginning to the end of the development, you must use **GitHub** for version control.